How to See a Doctor in Spain as a Tourist

 A standard GP visit at a private clinic costs €60–150.
 Specialist visits run €100–250.
 Most travel insurers reimburse fully if you save the invoice.

-3. Home-visit doctor (médico a domicilio)
+3. What is a home-visit doctor (médico a domicilio)?

-This is the option most tourists don't know about and end up wishing they had.
 A licensed Spanish GP comes to your hotel, villa, or apartment — usually within 30–90 minutes of your call — examines you, treats common conditions, and issues prescriptions if needed.

-Typical price: €120–180 for a standard daytime visit, with a small surcharge for nights and Sundays.
+Typical market price: €120–180 for a standard daytime visit, with a small surcharge for nights and Sundays.
 The doctor is colegiated (officially registered) and carries professional liability insurance.
 You receive an itemised invoice with the doctor's licence number, fully accepted by travel insurers.

 When does this make sense?